- HOME

 - Enhancing education and training

-Because IT measures alone may not be sufficient to address today’s increasingly sophisticated cyberattacks, the Group also conducts education through regular e-learning (once a year) and several unannounced rounds of suspicious e-mail response training for all employees.
+As IT measures alone may not be sufficient to address today’s increasingly sophisticated cyberattacks, the Group also conducts education through regular e-learning for all employees (once a year) and training sessions on responding to unsolicited email.

 Prevent Employees from Leaking Confidential Information

-In addition to providing information security education for all employees on an annual basis, Toray Group conducts grade-specific training for employees, including new employees and newly appointed managers, in aims of improving security awareness and skill-levels.
+In addition to providing information security education for all employees on an annual basis, Toray Group conducts level-specific training for employees, including new employees and newly appointed managers.
+The aim is to improve security awareness and skills, while also thoroughly disseminating the Toray Group Information Security Basic Policy.
 At the same time, an e-mail magazine is sent out regularly and a series on information security is carried in an in-house magazine to encourage the improvement of information security literacy among all employees.

 Before removing a computer or smartphone from an office, for example, employees must receive permission from a manager.
 In addition, the actual device must be inspected monthly, and an inventory of assets is taken once every six months.
 Moreover, the Group has established approaches to dealing with the loss of such devices and other similar incidents, and has built channels for reporting and other mechanisms to minimize damage thereof.